functionofpwnosec/marker-simulation/README.md

 We present a generative adversarial network(GAN)-based method for generating realistic marker-embedded tactile images in Gelsight-like vision-based tactile sensors.

 ## Prerequisites
+The project has been tested on Ubuntu 16.04 & 18.04 with Python 3.7.

 To install the dependencies: `pip install -r requirements.txt`

 ## Data
+We have uploaded a
 All images collected in our work can be found under `data` folder.
 The `data/raw` folder contains the raw tactile and simulated depth images and the `data/dataset` folder contains the cropped & resized tactile and depth images.